futtetennista/nixos-config/README.md

 by Determinate Systems and [Flox](https://floxdev.com/).
 The point of both for my configs is just to get the `nix` CLI with flake support installed.

+Then install Homebrew, see the Homebrew website for installation instructions.

+Then either create a `secret/config.json` (look at its [JSON schema](config.schema.json)) or copy it from another machine.
+The `secret/config.json` file in this repository is encrypted, so it's unlikely that you'll be able to see it in clear text.
+You could generate a suitable GPG key, but GPG is not installed by default on macOS.
+So you'd have to install it manually or wth Homebrew instead of being installed for you.
+Your choice.

-Once installed, clone this repo and run `make`.
+Finally, clone this repo and run `make`.
+Provide the `NIXNAME` and `NIXUSER` if the default values don't suit you.
 If there are any errors, follow the error message (some folders may need permissions changed, some files may need to be deleted).
 That's it.